Transformative Learning Spaces coLAB

 Highlight blogs, video snippets and notes below...

 1. Starting up.
-INQUIRY: Lone Hersted invites us to consider which creative activities would you bring to a corporate environment interested in regenerative organizing.
-Specifically, there’s a group of middle managers who have volunteered to explore and support the concept and practice of “regenerative organizing.”
-You’ve agreed to pilot some work with them for a few months in the hopes it gains traction.
-How do you best start?!
+Lone Hersted invites us to consider which creative activities would you bring to a corporate environment interested in regenerative organizing.
+Lone is working with a group of middle managers who have volunteered to explore and support the concept and practice of “regenerative organizing.”
+How would any of us best start in such a scenario?
+How to pay attention to gaining traction?
 Read & listen in!

 2. Bridging and connecting.
-INQUIRY with Ruth Foerster: How to effectively create bridges between 1. managers and executives, 2. managers with their own "private" concerns, 3. business goals and larger systems.
-Specifically there is a kick off workshop that will seed first, second and third person action research across relational, conceptual and experimental spaces.
-Read and listen in
+Ruth Foerster invites an inquiry into effectively creating bridges between 1. managers and executives, 2. managers with their own "private" concerns, 3. business goals and larger systems.
+Having designed a kick off workshop Ruth invites others to reflect with her about how to seed first, second and third person action research across relational, conceptual and experimental spaces.
+Read and listen in!

-3. Are we White Supremacists.
-INQUIRY with Astrid Kunnert concerns issues of identity and race.
-How do we work, choicefully and ethically, with identity issues that arise among stakeholders.
-Especially when those identities are difficult to discuss, e.g., regarding race.
+3. Are we White Supremacists?
+Astrid Kunnert's INQUIRY invites us into issues of identity and race. reflecting on her work in Kenya, she asks, how do we work, choicefully and ethically, with identity issues that arise among stakeholders?
+Can we manage better when identities - e.g., regarding race - are difficult to discuss.
 Read and listen/look in.

-4. Stepping from Practice into Scholarship.
-INQUIRY: How to explain the what of the how!
-Luea Ritter asks: "How to bring insights and embodied experiences from my work on the ground into meaningful language and articulation.
-While I am well grounded in contributing to eco-social transformation through hosting and stewarding long-term and intentional work fields, I want to explain the HOW we do WHAT we do.
+4. Stepping from Practice into Scholarship with Luea Ritter who asks how to explain the what of the how!
+Luea is energized to articulate insights and embodied experiences from her work into meaningful language.
+While already well grounded in contributing to eco-social transformation through hosting and stewarding long-term and intentional work fields, now Luea feels called to want to explain the HOW we do WHAT we do.
 Read Luea's reflections.

 5. Facilitation as developmental weaving.
 Read Patricia Canto's reflections on her work with Orkestra-Basque Institute of Competitiveness since 2019.

 6. Carol Gorelick's workshop focused on intergenerational learning and supporting action research among students in professional schools.
-The problem is that many a new generation of action researchers need something different from conventional academic models of support.
-The Vision is more higher ed programs producing more people with more impact, more grounded in practice of: Action - Research - Reflection and Continuous Feedback.
+The challenge she named concerns the needs of a new generation of action researchers who want something different from conventional academic models of support.
+Her vision is of more higher ed programs producing more people with more impact.
+How might more be supported in the practice of Action - Research - Reflection - Continuous Feedback.
 Listen/look in, read the notes.

-7. Susanna Carman's challenge with emerging a next generation of transformative partnership.
-Specifically Susanna wondered how such partnership might develop after being nurtured into being.
+7. Susanna Carman's challenge concerns emerging a next generation of transformative partnership.
+Susanna wondered how such partnership might develop after being nurtured into being.
 She finds there is an internal tension between being the weaver of connectivity AND the facilitator of transformations.
-How does this continue?!
-Read Susanna's blog in reflection on the session.
+How does her work continue?!
+Read Susanna's reflection on our workshop.

 8. Dana Carman and Heidi Gutekunst presented their transformative work at a British bank.
 The challenge is how it may succeed in proliferating into the whole system.
 Listen/Look in, read the notes.